 You can download the latest version of the Eagle software at:

 Previous versions are also available in the old/ subdirectory.

 For developers, we are maintaining the Eagle source on github:

 The Eagle_vX.X.tar.gz download package contains a standalone (i.e., statically linked) 64-bit Linux executable, eagle, which we have tested on several Linux systems.
 We recommend using this static executable because it is well-optimized and no further installation is required.

 If you wish to compile your own version of the Eagle software from the source code (in the src/ subdirectory), you will need to ensure that compiler requirements and library dependencies are fulfilled, and you will need to make appropriate modifications to the Makefile:

-For reference, the provided eagle executable was created on the Harvard Medical School “Orchestra” research computing cluster using GCC 4.8.5 and was linked against the HTSlib 1.3 library (distributed under the MIT/Expat license), the Boost 1.58 library (distributed under the Boost license), and the OpenBLAS 0.2.14 library (distributed under the BSD license).
+For reference, the provided eagle executable was created on the Harvard Medical School “Orchestra 2” research computing cluster using GCC 4.8.5 and was linked against the HTSlib 1.9 library (distributed under the MIT/Expat license), the Boost 1.58.0 library (distributed under the Boost license and patched to support bgzip), and the OpenBLAS 0.2.19 library (distributed under the BSD license).

 To run the eagle executable, simply invoke ./eagle on the Linux command line (within the Eagle install directory) with parameters in the format --optionName=optionValue.
 The example/ subdirectory contains example phasing runs with and without a reference panel.